Kidneys and Adrenal Glands

 Normal renal parenchyma width is between 1.4-2.4 cm and varies with the patient’s size.
-There is gradual shrinkage of the parenchyma with age.
-As a quick estimate, be concerned when the measured parenchyma is less than 10-15 % of the length of the kidney.
+There is gradual shrinkage of the parenchyma and kidney length with age and chronic renal disease.
+Parenchyma can also become more hyperechoic in some renal diseases.

 After measurement of the kidney in the long axis, fan/slide through the kidney in this plane, making sure to see the hilum on the medial side where the ureter and vessels enter and leave.
 Don’t miss a dilated ureter, which can be the first sign of hydronephrosis.
 As a practical rule, an IMBUS exam should not be able to visualize a normal ureter, so any “vessel” medial and posterior to the kidney that does not have color Doppler flow should be considered an enlarged ureter.
 Rotate the probe to a transverse view with the indicator examiner left and fan/slide through the length of the kidney.
 Repeat the process on the left kidney.

 This approach is optimized with the patient in the right and left lateral decubitus positions.
 Use fingers to find the most caudal intercostal space on the patient’s side and put the probe in the most anterior part of this space.
 Here are the hand and probe positions for the lateral intercostal view of the left kidney.